Synopsys: Coverity

 In February 2014, Synopsys agreed to acquire static code analysis vendor Coverity for $375 million.
 Synopsys relied on Coverity's products for around ten years prior to the acquisition, helping improve software security by finding and fixing defects in software code before its release.

 Coverity's open-source Coverity Scan tool was hacked and used for cryptocurrency mining in February 2018.
 Synopsys took down the service for four weeks and confirmed the incident did not affect any of its corporate network and found no evidence of data abuse of its open-source users.

 Codenomicon

 In 2015 Synopsys acquired the Finnish developer of security software Codenomicon.
 Codenomicon had itself previously acquired the Finnish software company Clarified Networks in 2011.

 Cigital

 Synopsys announced the acquisition of Cigital along with its 2015 spinoff Codiscope in November 2016.
 The suite of its software security products became part of Synopsys' software integrity group.

+Sidense

+Synopsys announced the acquisition of Ottawa-based-Sidense in October 2017.
+Sidense had developed a One-Time Programmable (OTP) Non-Volatile Memory (NVM) IP solution proven in technologies from 180 nm down to 16 nm.
+A patented split-channel 1T-Fuse bit-cell offers low power, small area, and access times as fast as 10ns.

 QuantumWise

 In 2017 Synopsys acquired the atomic-scale modeling software company QuantumWise (former Atomistix), which provides tools for quantum-based and classical simulations in the field of material science.